Think-N-Kreate-Ltd/AGIS-control-firmware/description.md

 ## fix: state directly go to exceeded
 - condition:
     - after finish the infusion
-    - state will not go to completed, but will go to exceedede directly
+    - state will not go to completed, but will go to exceeded directly
-    - even fnish the infusion by `*` gives the same result
+    - even finish the infusion by `*` gives the same result
 - details:
     - caused by the condition that go to exceeded, one condition is measure the time and >=200
     - but the measured time is not recorded yet when doing homing